-- Meeting up with my husband
+- Meeting up with your spouse/partner/crush

 - Searching relentlessly for items

 - Sometimes lucid dreaming is scary.
-You may get frustrated when you can't wake up and are trying to get out of something unpleasant.
-You may want to look up information on sleep paralysis, a topic I'm not covering in this hub.
+You may get frustrated when you can’t wake up and are trying to get out of something unpleasant.
+You may want to look up information on sleep paralysis, a topic I’m not covering in this article.

 Lucid dreaming, just like writing in a dream journal, takes practice.
-Usually people don't have a good handle on these things straight from the start.
+Usually, people don’t have a good handle on these things straight from the start.